 * “Listen kid, I hate to break it to you, but the dynamic duo is now the dynamic uno” How to handle break-ups, Dodger style.

 * “The rhythm of the city, boy once you get it down, you can own this town, you can wear the crown!!!”

 * Can we talk about how Oliver nearly died during the montage?
 Because death seriously almost came for him at one point.

 * “GANG WAR!
 LOOK OUT EVERYONE, IT’S A GANG WAR!!!”

 * “Isn’t it dangerous to use one’s entire vocabulary in a single sentence?”

 * “Three sunrises, three sunsets, three days Fagin” “Before the sun sets on the third day” Yep, Disney used the same villainous time limit two films in a row.

-* So that the leads can have contrasting personalities, of course it’s the edgy bad boy of the dog gang that little Oliver eventually becomes buds with (and I don’t think I’d want it any other way).
+* So that the leads can have contrasting personalities, of course it’s the edgy, aloof bad boy of the dog gang that little Oliver wins over and eventually becomes buds with (and I don’t think I’d want it any other way).

 * As though the transition between the first and second acts wasn’t poignant enough, there’s also the fact that the Twin Towers are part of New York’s skyline, still standing in 1988.
 History. 🙂

 * Oliver chases Dodger all across town to get some food and as far as I can tell, he still doesn’t eat anything until the following day.

 * “Dead men do not buy dog food!
 So get out there, and fetch!”
 Welp, it’s time to steal some shit.

 * “You’re gonna see how the best survive, we make an out of staying alive!
 If do just as you’re told these are streets of gold!
 Every boulevard is a miracle mile, you’ll take the town and you’ll take it with style!
 If you do just as you’re told, these are streets of gold!”